shreya-pi/DQ_Analysis_Tool/README.md

 ├── app.py                      # The main Streamlit application entry point.
 ├── requirements.txt            # Lists all Python libraries needed for the project.
 ├── sf_config.py                # Stores Snowflake connection credentials.
-├── structure.py                # (Assumed) A script to generate schema structure info.
-├── structure.txt               # (Assumed) The output text file from structure.py.
 │
 ├── helper_scripts/             # Modules containing reusable helper logic.
 │   ├── col_desc.py             # Handles the logic for describing table columns.
-│   ├── cortex_complete.py      # (Assumed) A dedicated module to interface with Cortex.
+│   ├── cortex_complete.py      # A dedicated module to interface with Cortex.
 │   ├── dmf_definitions.py      # Defines the library of Data Monitoring Functions (DMFs).
-│   ├── log.py                  # (Assumed) Configures application logging.
+│   ├── log.py                  # Configures application logging.
-│   └── process_output.py       # (Assumed) A module for formatting query results.
+│   └── process_output.py       #A module for formatting query results.
 │
 ├── input_and_output_files/     # A place for file-based inputs and outputs.
 │   ├── formatted_schema.md     # A human-readable Markdown file of the table schemas.